 Transplanting Hostas

-The best time of year to plant hostas is during the early spring weeks when the ground is soft and can be easily amended.
-They can also be planted in the early fall, but make sure you have at least 4 to 6 weeks before a hard frost so the roots can settle in.
+- They can also be planted in the early fall, but make sure you have at least 4 to 6 weeks before a hard frost so the roots can settle in.

 How to keep deer from eating hostas

 - Fishing line at about deer eye/neck level.
-This a bit hard to gauge but with a little patience and a few tries, it does work.
+This a bit hard to gauge, but with a little patience and a few tries, it does work.

 - Liquid Fence Spray: It has to be sprayed at least twice a week and after it rains.
 Probably a little hard to keep up with.
 Also available: Liquid Fence Granules.